-Our application of these methods in the mid-Atlantic is expected to be useful for understanding wildlife populations and minimizing impacts to those populations from offshore wind energy development in several ways:
+Our application of these methods in the Mid-Atlantic, and specifically offshore of Maryland, is expected to be useful for understanding wildlife populations and minimizing impacts to those populations from offshore wind energy development in several ways:

-- First, this study has explored technological advancements and assessment methods that could be used in future monitoring efforts.
-Comparisons of high resolution digital video aerial surveys to boat-based surveys allow us to better understand the potential uses of high resolution digital video aerial surveys in relation to offshore development in U.S. waters, and to understand when and where each survey approach may be best suited to meet the monitoring needs of regulators, resource managers, and developers. - Second, we identify species that are likely to be exposed to offshore wind energy development activities in the mid-Atlantic study area, along with their important habitat use or aggregation areas and temporal variation in distribution patterns.
+- First, this study has explored technological advancements and statistical approaches that could be used in future monitoring efforts.
+Comparisons of high resolution digital video aerial surveys to boat-based surveys allow us to better understand the potential uses of high resolution digital video aerial surveys in relation to offshore development in U.S. waters, and to understand when and where each survey approach may be best suited to meet the monitoring needs of regulators, resource managers, and developers.
+We also explore statistical models aimed at improving our utilization of digital video aerial survey data, particularly in combination with boat data, to understand wildlife patterns. - Second, we identify species that are likely to be exposed to offshore wind energy development activities in the Mid-Atlantic study area, along with their important habitat use or aggregation areas and temporal variation in distribution patterns.
 By combining data from two quite different survey approaches, we can develop a better view of wildlife populations and distribution patterns than either survey method could provide alone.
-This information can be helpful for:
+This information can be helpful for informing the siting, permitting, and mitigation of future offshore development projects offshore of Maryland.